 Why an HDMI Coupler is Not the Best Option

 Unfortunately, we live in a world of radio interference and mechanical malfunction.
 To prevent radio interference, HDMI cables are shielded with woven alloys and rubber.
 This effect is reduced when there is a break in the shielding.

-When you look at an HDMI coupler like this Amazon Basics model, you can see how the body is a plastic piece that doesn’t have shielding like the cable does.
+When you look at an HDMI coupler like this Amazon Basics model (on Amazon), you can see how the body is a plastic piece that doesn’t have shielding like the cable does.
 This makes HDMI signals more prone to radio interference.
 Unlike with analog signals, which may blend with interfering radio waves, digital signals like HDMI are prone to unpredictable glitches, so this coupler is a problem.

 How to Properly Extend HDMI Cables

 Ideally, we would want a solution that allows us to avoid having to run cables at all.
 This solution does exist: Wireless HDMI kits like the Diamond Multimedia HDMI Extender Kit (on Amazon) use WiFi signals to send your content between your devices using their HDMI jacks and wireless transmitters.

 Unfortunately, advances in sound and picture quality have outpaced WiFi’s ability to transmit them efficiently.
 Because WiFi is limited by bandwidth, you may not be able to take advantage of UHD, 4K, 8K, or surround sound, with a wireless kit, or it may be very expensive.